Skip to main content

 Risks of an assisted vaginal birth (forceps or ventouse)

-Ventouse and forceps delivery are safe ways to give birth.
+Ventouse and forceps deliveries are safe ways to give birth.
 But there are some risks associated with having an assisted birth.
-Some of these risks apply to you, others to your baby.
+Some of these risks may apply to you, others may apply to your baby.

-Risks to the mother include vaginal tear or episiotomy.
+Risks to you include a vaginal tear or episiotomy (cut in your perineum).
 These are usually repaired with dissolvable stitches.

-You may have a third or fourth-degree tear.
-These types of vaginal tear involve the muscles of the rectum or anus (back passage).
+You may have a third-degree or fourth-degree tear.
+These types of vaginal tears involve the muscles of the rectum or anus (back passage).

 • 1 in 100 women who have a normal vaginal birth